thorchain/Resources/Whitepapers/THORChain/Cryptoeconomics.md

 Since the protocol is aware of the prices of all bridged assets as a virtue of its liquidity pools, we price the bridge assets in Rune at all times.
 We also assume the protocol is able to detect when a a bridge approaches its security threshold and split the assets up across two bridges.

 We take three pools (Bitcoin, Ethereum, Monero) of roughly 500m in Rune value across them.
-We assume the signature requirements of all bridges are 10 / N, with more than N validators available in each bridge chain’s quorum.
+We assume the signature requirements of all bridges are `10 / N`, with more than N validators available in each bridge chain’s quorum.

 ![](https://github.com/thorchain/Resources/blob/master/Whitepapers/THORChain/Images-c/figure6.png)